TechNick6425/JSEngine/README.md

 Name       | Uses
 ---------- | ----------------------------
-gl         | Used for initialized WebGL. input      | Functions for keyboard input.
+gl         | Used for initializing WebGL. input      | Functions for keyboard input.

 Users can submit their own libraries with a pull request with the library in the lib folder.